DevAbdallahSi/Globe-Aid/README.md

 https://claude.ai/public/artifacts/4a62aa58-3c09-427d-b883-d045f3d1bcfe
 # 🌍 Globe Aid

-Globe Aid is a **MERN-based web platform** that provides cultural and emergency support for travelers around the world.
+**Globe Aid** is a MERN-stack platform that provides cultural and emergency support for international travelers.
+With AI-powered agents and a community-based time bank, it connects users to real-time assistance tailored to their local context.
-It includes a **time bank system**, real-time AI assistance, and multilingual support — making it a smart travel companion for both everyday guidance and urgent situations.

 ---